Buffoni/quantum-link-prediction/README.md

 [Istvans_method.pdf](https://github.com/Buffoni/quantum-link-prediction/files/7268290/Istvans_method.pdf)

 The current implementation uses the matrix form, but that seems to be very intensive for the 2017 dataset.
 I think an implementation using the "single entry" form will be much quicker, since we can run it only for the competition set of unconnected nodes.
+It should also be very easy to parallelize.